sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

 <h3 id="organize-md">
-Q. How can I organize my unpackaged metadata using DCP?
+Q. How can I organize my unpackaged metadata using unlocked packages?
 </h3>
 **Step 1** - Extract a small set of unpackaged, self-contained metadata from your production org and convert it to Salesforce DX format using mdapi:retrieve and mdapi:convert commands.